nanoframework/nanoFrameworkDeployer/README.md

 # Cross-platform .NET nanoFrameworkDeployer Console Application

 This repo provides a .NET Console Application that can deploy your .NET **nanoFramework** projects to a **nanoFramework** supported device connected via USB.
-While this is already possible through the **nanoFramework** extension on Visual Studio on Windows, this repository aims to add support for deploying your projects on non-Windows based devices such as macOS and Linux.
+While this is already possible through the **nanoFramework** extension in Visual Studio for Windows, this repository aims to add support for deploying your projects on non-Windows based devices such as macOS and Linux.

 ## Requirements

+### Windows

+- .NET 4.7.2.
+You can download from the official [Microsoft website](https://dotnet.microsoft.com/en-us/download/dotnet-framework/net472).

+### Linux / macOS

-- mono-complete on non Windows platforms, you can find how to install mono [here](https://www.mono-project.com/docs/getting-started/install/).
-The reason why you need mono is because the tool is a .NET 4.7.2 application.
-This tool can't be build using .NET 5.0 or .NET Core because some of the dependencies are those used by the Visual Studio extension.
-The other reason why you need mono is to build your project.
-As for the same reason.
+- mono-complete on non Windows platforms, you can find out how to install mono [here](https://www.mono-project.com/docs/getting-started/install/).
+The reason that you need mono is because the tool requires .NET 4.7.2.
+This tool cannot yet be build using .NET 6.0 or .NET Core because some of the dependencies are those used by the Visual Studio extension.
+The other reason why you need mono is to build a nanoFramework project.

 ## Getting Started